-- The Target of Evaluation (TOE) referred to in Section 3: SB23YR48A TOE description, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Smartcard Division of STMicroelectronics (ST). - 9 The Target of Evaluation (TOE) is the SB23YR48A.
-This product is directly derived from the ST23YR48A by the addition of a public key cryptographic library named Neslib 2.0 SB. - The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL 5 augmented. - The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the SB23YR48A security IC, and to summarise its chosen TSF services and assurance measures. - This ST claims to be an instantiation of the "Security IC Platform Protection Profile" (PP) registered and certified under the reference BSI-PP-0035 in the German IT Security Evaluation and Certification Scheme, with the following augmentations: - Addition #1: "Support of Cipher Schemes" from AUG Addition #4: "Area based Memory Access Control" from AUG
+- The Target of Evaluation (TOE) referred to in Section 3: TOE description, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Smartcard Division of STMicroelectronics (ST). - The Target of Evaluation (TOE) comprises the SA23YR48A, the SB23YR48A, the SA23YR80A, and the SB23YR80A.
+These products are directly derived from the ST23YR48A / ST23YR80A by the addition of a public key cryptographic library named respectively Neslib 3.0 SA / SB. - The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL 6 augmented. - The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the SA23YR48A / SB23YR80A / SB23YR80A security IC, and to summarise its chosen TSF services and assurance measures. - This ST claims to be an instantiation of the "Security IC Platform Protection Profile" (PP) registered and certified under the reference BSI-PP-0035 in the German IT Security Evaluation and Certification Scheme, with the following augmentations:

+Addition #1: "Support of Cipher Schemes" from AUG

+Addition #4: "Area based Memory Access Control" from AUG